My Best Friend's Girl (2008 film)

-My Best Friend's Girl is a 2008 American romantic comedy film by Howard Deutch and stars Dane Cook, Kate Hudson, Jason Biggs, Diora Baird, Alec Baldwin, and Lizzy Caplan.
-It was released on September 19, 2008.
+My Best Friend's Girl is a 2008 American romantic comedy film directed by Howard Deutch, written by Jordan Cahan, and starring Dane Cook, Kate Hudson, Jason Biggs, Diora Baird, Alec Baldwin, Riki Lindhome and Lizzy Caplan.
+It was released on September 19, 2008, by Lionsgate.
 The film received generally unfavorable reviews from critics and grossed $41 million.
+As of 2024, it is the last film Deutch has directed.

 Plot

-Sherman "Tank" Turner is a help line operator and a ladies' man with a unique side hustle: He helps guys who want a lady back by taking her on a bad date.
-Throughout the evening, Tank inevitably behaves moronically, causing the woman to realize her ex is not really so bad after all and go back to him.
+Sherman "Tank" Turner is a help-line operator and a ladies' man with a side hustle: He helps gentlemen who want their ladies back by taking the women on a disastrous date.
+Throughout the evening, Tank behaves like a rude, vulgar Neanderthal, causing the woman he's out with to realize her ex is not really so bad after all and go back to him.

 Tank shares an apartment with his step cousin Dustin who has fallen for his colleague Alexis.
 Dustin takes her on a date, professing his love, but she insists they remain friends.
-After the date, he explains his situation to Tank, who volunteers his services as a good friend (instead of having to pay for it).
-Initially turning him down, the next day, he sees Alexis flirting with another co-worker and begs Tank to take Alexis out.
-He accepts.
+After the date, he explains his situation to Tank, who volunteers his services for free as a good friend.
+Initially turning him down, the next day, he sees Alexis flirting with another co-worker and begs Tank to take her out and he accepts.

 Tank bumps into Alexis, and they arrange to go out.
-He behaves badly all night, but she is too drunk to care.
-When he drops her off she expects him to come in but he resists out of loyalty to Dustin.
+He behaves obnoxiously all night, but she is too drunk to care.
+When he drops her off, she expects him to come in, but he resists out of loyalty to Dustin.
 Alexis calls Dustin, but when they meet, she explains that the date with Tank has motivated her to see other men.

 Dustin sends Alexis roses and an apology poem in Tank's name, and she calls him, berating him for leaving early the previous night.
-Tank goes to see her, and they end up having casual sex on a regular basis while Dustin begins a series of desperate attempts to stay friends with her.
+Tank goes to see her, and they end up having casual sex on a regular basis while Dustin begins various desperate attempts to stay friends with her.

 Dustin prepares to go on a date with a single mother, but when he arrives to pick her up, she is breast-feeding her child.
-In an effort to be funny, he awkwardly remarks that he would like to have what the baby is having.
-Now creeped out and furious, she yells at Dustin, throws him out and cancels their date.
-Distraught, he goes to Alexis's but is told by her roommate that she is busy upstairs with the guy she has been having sex with regularly.
-Dustin, even more upset and refusing to leave, starts to walk up the stairs only to discover that the man Alexis has been sleeping with is actually Tank.
+In an effort to be funny, he remarks that he would like to have what the baby is having.
+Creeped out, she angrily yells at Dustin, throwing him out and cancelling their date.

+Distraught, Dustin goes to Alexis's but is told by her roommate that she is upstairs with the guy she has been having sex with regularly.
+Becoming even more upset and refusing to leave, he starts to walk up the stairs only to discover that the man Alexis has been sleeping with is Tank.